+35725368683

 • Transfers arising on death.

 • Gifts made from parent to child, between husband and wife, or up to third-degree relatives.
-Contributions to a company where the company’s shareholders are members of the donor’s family.
+Contributions to a company where the corporation's shareholders are members of the donor’s family.

 • Gifts by a family company to its shareholders.